 Complete and submit the Applicant Information Form [pdf] to our department after you've applied to Graduate Studies (see above).
-This form must be completed with your name, SJSU ID, contact information, semester you're applying to, date of birth, SSN, subject area, and signature.
-We recommend that you submit this as soon as you apply to Graduate Studies and have been issued your SJSU ID, so we have your contact information on our department database and you don't miss out on email updates regarding upcoming orientations, possible exceptions on an Application Requirement, and/or new or extended deadlines.
+This form must be completed with your name, SJSU ID (ID not required for Summer Yearlong Residency Program Applicants), contact information, semester you're applying to, subject area, and signature.
+We recommend that you submit this as soon as you apply to Graduate Studies and have been issued your SJSU ID (ID not required for Summer Yearlong Residency Program Applicants), so we have your contact information on our department database and you don't miss out on email updates regarding upcoming orientations, possible exceptions on an Application Requirement, and/or new or extended deadlines.

 Subject Matter Competency and SMC Report